-We have a student council, which meets regularly during the school year.
-These children have had to write a presentation to their peers to persuade them why they should be elected to the role at start of the year.
-Each school councillor was voted for by their class.
-The school council is genuinely able to effect change within the school.
+We have recently launched a Pupil Task Force in 2018.
+The children have had to write a presentation to their peers to persuade them why they should be elected to the role at start of the year.
+Each member was voted for by their class.
+The Task Force is genuinely able to effect change within the school.
 As part of the Year 6 citizenship award the children visit the local council chambers with a special lesson about democracy and the importance of having a voice.

 Democracy is also actively practised in classes with children voting on a range of issues, from how to spend the money in their class moneyboxes, to how to improve the facilities in the school playground.

 The importance of laws, whether they be those that govern the class, the school, or the country, is reinforced at Rockwell Green.

 Pupils are taught from an early age the ‘rules’ of the school.
 These are our Rockwell Green Values.
 Pupils are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.

 At Rockwell Green, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries from where pupils can make informed choices, through a safe environment (both in the real world and through our online learning platform – eschools) and an empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-Safety and PSHE lessons.
 Whether it be through choice of challenge, of how they record (for example using their iPad or not, or how they present group work), of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.